ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 - [Improvements](#improvements)

 ## Project Description
-I work as a machine learning engineer at IBM.
-My team handles inbound communication channels for product specific webpages through platforms like chat.
-Our primary clients are internal IBM product teams looking to increase the accessibility of their product for customers.
-The chatbots we launch on IBM product specific webpages accure a lot of conversation data that can render meaningful insights about the products performance on the market.
-Below are key iterms that have a lot of value to our stakeholders:
-1. A Determinination of the Most Frequently Asked Topics
-2. Identification of the Most Commonly Mentioned Terms and Services
-4. Effective Visualizations that can efficiently and effectively communicate key insights to Non-Technical Project Managers and Stakeholders
 For my final project I created an automated pipeline that fetches data from a cloud instance, cleans the data, and performs Topic Modeling, NGram Analysis, and Word Cloud Generation.
 You can view this process with the following command

 ```